Webdictaat/Webdictaat.Client/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Additional notes about how to deploy this on a live system.

 ## Built With